* More than 2.6 million young people aged 10 to 24 die each year, mostly due to preventable causes.

 VA Geographic area > International aspects

-G Health and disease > AOD disorder > Alcohol use
+G Health and disease > Drugs and alcohol disorder > Alcohol use

 Repository Staff Only: item control page